How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

-As mentioned earlier, the plugin integrates with various WP-compatible e-commerce plugins like WooCommerce and Shopp …
+As stated earlier, the plugin integrates with various WP-compatible e-commerce plugins like WooCommerce, WP-eCommerce and Shopp …

 WP Plugin - Currency Converter

-And there you have it!
-Now you can go and easily add currency conversion to your e-commerce web site.
+Congratulations!
+Now you can go and easily add a currency converter to your e-commerce web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: